Azure/Industrial-IoT/docs/opcvault-services-overview.md

 - The RSA key length, the SHA-2 hash length and the lifetimes are configurable for both Issuer CA and signed application certificates.
-- Multiple groups can be hosted in a single service to allow for future extensions with https, user or ECC algorithm certificate groups (*).
+- Multiple groups can be hosted in a single service to allow for future extensions with https, user or ECC algorithm certificate groups [(*)](/docs/Yet-Unsupported-features).
 - The CA certificates are stored in Azure Key Vault backed with FIPS 140-2 Level 2 Hardware Security Modules (HSM).
 The private key never leaves the secure storage because signing is done by an AzureAD secured Key Vault operation.
 - The CA certificates can be renewed over time and remain still in safe storage due to Key Vault history.
 - The revocation list for each CA certificate is also stored in Key Vault as a secret.
-Once an application is unregistered, the application certificate is also revoked in the CRL.
+Once an application is unregistered, the application certificate is also revoked in the CRL by an administrator.
+- Batched and single certificate revocation is supported.

 ### CertificateRequest
 A certificate request implements the workflow to generate a new key pair or a signed certificate using a CSR for an OPC UA Application.
 - The request is stored in a database with accompanying information like the Subject or a “Certificate Signing Request” (CSR) and a reference to the OPC UA Application.
 - The business logic in the service validates the request against the information stored in the application database.
-E.g. the Application Uri must match.
+For example the application Uri in the database must match the application Uri in the CSR.
 - A security administrator with signing rights (Approver role) approves or rejects the request.
 If the request is approved, a new key pair and/or a signed certificate are generated.
-The new private key is securely stored in KeyVault until downloaded and accepted by the requester.
+The new private key is securely stored in KeyVault while the new signed public certificate is stored in the Certificate Request database.
 - The requester can poll the request status until it is approved or revoked.
 If the request was approved, the private key and the certificate can be downloaded and installed in the certificate store of the OPC UA application.
 - The requestor can now Accept the request to delete unnecessary information from the request database.

-Over the lifetime of a signed certificate an application might be deleted or a certificate might be compromised.
+Over the lifetime of a signed certificate an application might be deleted or a key might become compromised.
 In such a case, a CA manager can:
-- Delete an application, which in turn deleted also all pending and approved certificate requests.
-Or delete a single certificate request if only a key is renewed or compromised.
+- Delete an application, which at the same time deletes also all pending and approved certificate requests of the app.
+- Another option is to delete just the single certificate request if only a key is renewed or compromised.
-- Approved and Accepted certificate requests are marked as deleted.
+- Now compromised Approved and Accepted certificate requests are marked as deleted.
 - A manager may regularly execute a renewal of the Issuer CA CRL.
-During such an event, all the deleted Certificate Requests are revoked and the certificate serial numbers are added to the CRL revocation list.
+At the renewal time all the deleted Certificate Requests are revoked and the certificate serial numbers are added to the CRL revocation list.
 Revoked certificate requests are marked as revoked.
-- In urgent events, single certificate requests can be revoked.
+- In urgent events, single certificate requests can be revoked, too.
-- The updated CRLs are available for distribution to the participating OPC UA clients and servers.
+- Finally the updated CRLs are available for distribution to the participating OPC UA clients and servers.

 See swagger documentation of the OPC Vault Microservice for more information on the API.